Here’s the third in a series of tutorials on The Photographer's Ephemeris desktop web app.

 - Moving it won’t change your sun/moon rise/set/phase or twilight times (at least, not by default – check back for the next tutorial).

-We won’t learn much by leaving the grey pin alone, so let’s see what useful information it could provide us.
+We won’t learn much by leaving the grey pin alone, so let’s see what useful information it can provide us.

 When will I lose direct sunlight on Lower Macey Lake?

 Looking at the map, you can see that the sun will set to the north west at this time of year (the dark orange azimuth line).
 It’s also easy to make out the high ridge-line in the same direction.
-The highest point of the ridge is Little Baldy Mountain (not named on the map – but see image below).
-Just eyeballing the contour lines, it seems likely that the sun will disappear behind the ridge well before it actually sets below the true horizon.
-But when?
+The highest point of the ridge is Little Baldy Mountain.
+Just eyeballing the contour lines, it seems likely that the sun will disappear behind the ridge well before it actually sets below the true horizon (see What is sunrise?).

 - Little Baldy mountain is located in the high ridge line to the west of the red pin position